 Andras Corban ArthenAndras Corban-Arthen is the founder and spiritual director of the EarthSpirit Community.
+He also serves as president of the European Congress of Ethnic Religions headquartered in Vilnius, Lithuania, and as a member of the advisory board of the Ecospirituality Foundation, a United Nations Consultative NGO based in Torino, Italy; he also served for thirteen years on the Board of Trustees of the Parliament of the World’s Religions.
 Andras has taught and lectured publicly about the pagan traditions throughout the U.S. and abroad since the 1970s, and has been featured in a number of books as well as news media.
-He currently serves as Vice-Chair of the Board of Trustees of the Parliament of the World’s Religions, the oldest and largest interreligious organization.
-He was chosen to represent the pagan traditions at the United Nations Interfaith Conference on Religion and Prejudice in 1991, and has been a featured presenter at the Parliaments of the World's Religions held in Chicago, Barcelona, Melbourne, and Salt Lake City, as well as at the Encuentro Mundial Interreligioso and the Diálogo Cultural Universal in México.
-More recently, he spoke at the Religions for the Earth conference, and at the concurrent People’s Climate March, in NYC.
-Andras also serves as president of the European Congress of Ethnic Religions headquartered in Vilnius, Lithuania, and sits on the advisory board of the Ecospirituality Foundation, a United Nations Consultative NGO based in Torino, Italy.
-Originally from Galiza, Spain, he lives with his extended family in Glenwood, a 135-acre pagan sanctuary and nature preserve in the Berkshire Highlands of western Massachusetts.
+He was chosen to represent the pagan traditions at the United Nations Interfaith Conference on Religion and Prejudice in 1991, and has been a featured presenter at the Parliaments of the World's Religions held in Chicago, Barcelona, Melbourne, Salt Lake City, and Toronto, as well as at the Encuentro Mundial Interreligioso and the Diálogo Cultural Universal in México.
+In 2014, he spoke at the Religions for the Earth conference and at the concurrent People’s Climate March, in NYC.
+Originally from Galiza, Spain, he lives with his extended family in Glenwood, a 130-acre pagan sanctuary and nature preserve in the Berkshire Highlands of western Massachusetts.

 Deirdre Pulgram ArthenDeirdre Pulgram-Arthen is the executive director of the EarthSpirit Community and has been involved with the organization since 1980.
 Deirdre has an M.A. in Counseling Psychology from Lesley University.
 She is a trained pagan priestess, a member of Glainn Sidhr, a spiritual counselor, an educator, a writer, a community and interfaith organizer, a singer, a certified Death Midwife, and an experienced ritualist and composer of sacred chants.
 She creates and leads Rites of Passage for all stages of life and loves creating personal rituals that hold deep meaning and lead to transformation.
 Deirdre is passionate about her family and about her place in the interconnectedness of all beings.
 She lives at Glenwood in western Massachusetts, with her extended family - held by its hills, shrines and sacred waters.